TruncatedDinoSour/armour/doc/d/keyfile-1.md

 The purpose of this format is to define a format where keys may be stored in a non-raw format, adding a layer of authentication, authenticity, and authorization to the access of them.
-This system highly depends on the strength of your password, meaning you shall set a strong password - clients may force users to set a strong password to not compromise the security of the whole system.
+This system highly depends on the strength of your password, meaning you shall set a strong password - clients may force users to set a strong password to not compromise the security of the Keyfile system.

 This file has multiple passes of encryption, which is good enough for obscuring the keys stored inside, although it is not recommended to share or spread your Keyfile publicly.
 It must be kept secret, and if publicly released, the